DavidTPate/pendragon/README.md

 ### Aging Procedure
 Every character of 35 years of age or more must roll on [Statistics Lost](#statistics-lost) table: Aging each winter.
-The ultimate result of aging may be a random reduction in one or more of the character’s statistics.
+The ultimate result of aging may be a random reduction in one or more of the character's statistics.
 For example, in a given year, a character might lose 1 point of STR and 1 point of CON, or 2 points of SIZ.
-In many years of aging, no statistics are lost at all; at worst, no more than 4 points can be lost in a single year’s aging.
+In many years of aging, no statistics are lost at all; at worst, no more than 4 points can be lost in a single year's aging.

 Roll 2d6 and consult the table to find the number of statistics affected by aging this year.
 The result from the [Aging Table](#aging-table) is the number of rolls you must then make on Table 5–3.
 For example, if the first roll is a